larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/res.md

 For the projects you also need to get familiar with system calls in linux.
 Below is a guideline on implementing a trivial system call
 - [System call in linux](syscall)

-### Command-line tools and programs used in course
+### Command-line tools, programs, and examples used in course
 Below is a (growing) overview of Linux tools (mostly command-line) used throughout the lectures.

 - file tree navigation and modification in command line: `cd` to change the current directory, `ls` to list contents of current directory, `mv` to move a file, `mkdir` to create a new directory, `rm` to remove a file or directory.